Articles

 How does Trainual compare to SAP Litmos?

-Scribe is an AI-powered documentation tool designed to instantly transform any digital process into a step-by-step guide.
-The platform provides automatic capture of workflows, generating visual SOPs with annotated screenshots as users perform tasks.
-Teams looking to reduce the time and effort spent on documentation will find Scribe especially valuable.
+Scribe is an AI-powered documentation tool designed to instantly transform any digital workflow into a step-by-step guide.
+The platform provides automatic capture of processes, generating visual SOPs with annotated screenshots as users perform tasks.
+This approach is ideal for teams that need to quickly document and share internal procedures without the complexity of traditional LMS platforms.

 Pricing